den-materials/angular-style-guide/README.md

 Use Services.
 Services and Factories are exceedingly similar and the differences are very tricky.
 We don't need to teach both.
 Services are closer to the way we teach controllers and should therefore be easier for students.
 They also look similar to the way we teach constructors. :sunflower:

 > This does not conform with [John Papa's styleguide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#style-y040). which recommends Factories over Services, but Services are more similar to our controller style.

-Factory Pattern - Avoid:
+Just pick one and stay consistent!

 ```js
 // factory